kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 Your packaged Kedro project needs access to data and configuration in order to run.
 Therefore, you will need to upload your project's data and configuration to an accessible location.
 In this guide, we will store the data on the Databricks File System (DBFS).

+The PySpark Iris starter contains an environment that is set up to access data stored in DBFS (`conf/databricks`).
+To learn more about environments in Kedro configuration, see the [configuration documentation](../configuration/configuration_basics.md#configuration-environments).
+When you run your project on Databricks, you will pass the name of this environment as an option, as well as the path to the `conf/` directory on DBFS.

 There are several ways to upload data to DBFS.
 In this guide, it is recommended to use [Databricks CLI](https://docs.databricks.com/dev-tools/cli/dbfs-cli.html) because of the convenience it offers.
 At the command line in your local environment, use the following Databricks CLI commands to upload your project's locally stored data and configuration to DBFS:

 ```bash